omnifroodle/astraex/README.md

 An elixir plugin for interacting with DataStax Astra or any stargate.io fronted storage!

+Currently supports
+  - REST API
+  - Document API

-Currently only the REST API is supported, but Document/GraphQL/Schema should be available soon.
+GraphQL/Schema should be available soon.

 To use, setup an Astra instance at https://astra.datastax.com.